OpenEvalProject/evals/manuscripts/elife-36656/v2/manuscript.md

 Thus, our structural and kinetic data together support that AT9283 can bind to both DFG-in and DFG-out state of Aurora A, and emphasizes the need for caution when interpreting single X-ray structures.

-## Inhibitors take advantage of built-in dynamics for ATP binding
+### Inhibitors take advantage of built-in dynamics for ATP binding

 We finally compared the binding kinetics of the ATP-competitive inhibitors described above with the natural kinase substrate, ATP (Figure 10).
 In order to measure stopped-flow kinetics for ATP binding, FRET was measured by exciting Trp residues in Aurora A and detecting fluorescence transfer to the ATP-analogue mant-ATP (Lemaire et al., 2006; Ni et al., 2000).
 The binding of mant-ATP to Aurora A showed biphasic kinetic traces (Figure 10A) that describe the physical binding step (i.e., linear dependence on mant-ATP concentration; Figure 10B) and the induced-fit step (Figure 10C).
-The observed rate constant approaches a maximum value defined by the sum of k3+ k−3 (Figure 10C) and the intercept can be estimated to be k−3 and is consistent with the value obtained from the koff experiment (Figure 10D).
+The observed rate constant approaches a maximum value defined by the sum of $k_{3}+ k_{−3}$ (Figure 10C) and the intercept can be estimated to be $k_{−3}$ and is consistent with the value obtained from the $k_{off}$ experiment (Figure 10D).
 We find that mant-ATP can bind to both the DFG-in and -out conformations, consistent with our nucleotide-bound crystal structures (Figure 1A–D) and recent single-molecule fluorescence spectroscopy data that indicates that nucleotide binding does not significantly affect this equilibrium (Cyphers et al., 2017).
 To confirm the model, the kinetic data were globally fit to a two-step binding mechanism (Figure 10G,H).
-The calculated KD from the corresponding microscopic rate constants (Figure 10H) is comparable with the experimental macroscopic KD obtained from a titration experiment (Figure 10E,F).
+The calculated $K_{D}$ from the corresponding microscopic rate constants (Figure 10H) is comparable with the experimental macroscopic $K_{D}$ obtained from a titration experiment (Figure 10E,F).

 ![Figure 10.](https://cdn.elifesciences.org/articles/36656/elife-36656-fig10-v2.jpg)

 **Figure 10.:** (A) Binding of mant-ATP to Aurora A was followed by an increase in fluorescence with biphasic kinetics.
-The plot of  versus concentration of mant-ATP of the fast phase (kobsB) yields  = 0.8 ± 0.2 μMk2−1s−1 and  = 50 ± 8 sk-2−1 and the slow phase (C) reached a plateau around 21 ± 1 s−1 (). (k3 + k-3 D) Dissociation kinetics of 10 μM Aurora A/10 μM mant-ATP complex was measured after a 11-fold dilution into buffer and yields  = 17.2 ± 1 skoffobs−1.
+The plot of $k_{obs}$ versus concentration of mant-ATP of the fast phase (B) yields $k_{2}$ = 0.8 ± 0.2 μM−1s−1 and $k_{-2}$ = 50 ± 8 s−1 and the slow phase (C) reached a plateau around 21 ± 1 s−1 ($k_{3}+k_{-3}$).
+(D) Dissociation kinetics of 10 μM Aurora A/10 μM mant-ATP complex was measured after a 11-fold dilution into buffer and yields $k_{off}^{obs}$ = 17.2 ± 1 s−1.
 (E, F) Macroscopic dissociation constant of Aurora A with mant-ATP measured by fluorescence energy transfer.
 (E) Emission spectra (excitation at 290 nm) of 1 μM Aurora A (green), 160 μM mant-ATP (red), and 1 μM Aurora A/160 μM mant-ATP (blue).
-(F) The change in fluorescence at 450 nm () versus mant-ATP concentrations yields ΔF450 = 22 ± 6 μM.
-(KDG) Global fitting (red) of all kinetics data (black) in KinTek Explorer to the binding scheme shown in (H) results in the kinetic constants given in the scheme and an overall  = 48 ± 8 μM, calculated from all rate constants.
-Fluorescence traces are the average of at least five replicate measurements (n > 5), and error bars and uncertainties given in B, C, D, F, and H denote the (propagated) standard deviation in the fitted parameter.KD
+(F) The change in fluorescence at 450 nm ($ΔF^{450}$) versus mant-ATP concentrations yields $K_{D}$ = 22 ± 6 μM.
+(G) Global fitting (red) of all kinetics data (black) in KinTek Explorer to the binding scheme shown in (H) results in the kinetic constants given in the scheme and an overall $K_{D}$ = 48 ± 8 μM, calculated from all rate constants.
+Fluorescence traces are the average of at least five replicate measurements (n > 5), and error bars and uncertainties given in B, C, D, F, and H denote the (propagated) standard deviation in the fitted parameter.

 The presence of an induced-fit step for the natural substrate ATP suggests that such conformational change after ligand binding is a built-in property of the enzyme.
 In other words, inhibitors take advantage of the inherent plasticity of the enzyme that is required for its activity and regulation.
-The main difference between ATP and inhibitor binding is the rate constant for the reverse induced-fit step (k−3).
+The main difference between ATP and inhibitor binding is the rate constant for the reverse induced-fit step ($k_{−3}$).
 In the case of ATP, this rate is much faster and, therefore, does not significantly increase the overall affinity.
 Faster conformational changes and weaker binding are of course prerequisites for efficient turnover; whereas slow conformational changes, particularly the reverse induced-fit step, are at the heart of action for an efficient drug, because it results in tight binding and a long lifetime on the target.
 In summary, binding of different ligands to the ATP-binding site, such as nucleotides or ATP-competitive inhibitors, is comprised of the physical binding step followed by an induced-fit step.
 By definition, it is the nature of the induced-fit step that varies for the different ligands since it happens as a result of ligand binding.

 ## Discussion